KalliaPi/ExcelProjects/README.md

 So a big thank you to that person.

 # Bike_Sales Project
-In this project we see demographic information about the bike purchasers.  the first step was to do data cleaning, in order to make it more readable.
+In this project we see demographic information about the bike purchasers.
+The first step was to do data cleaning (remove duplicates), in order to make it more readable.